ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 Create a unit test
 ------------------

-In the PyMAPDL repository, tests run using `pytest <pytest_>`_.
+In the PyMAPDL repository, `pytest <pytest_>`_ is used to run tests.

-To create a pytest file, its name must be in the form ``test_XXX.py``  where ``XXX`` can be the function/method/class you are testing or some other explicative name.
-Please keep in mind that ``pytest`` can filter the tests to run in the command line using the argument ``-k``.
-For more information visit `pytest usage <pytest_usage_>`_.
+The name of a ``pytest`` file must be in the form ``test_XXX.py``, where ``XXX`` is either the function, method, or class that you are testing or some other explicative name.
+In the command line, the ``-k`` argument can be used to filter the tests to run.
+For more information, see `pytest usage <pytest_usage_>`_.

-Here is some advice to follow when creating good unit tests:
+Here are some guidelines for creating good unit tests:

-1. The test method names are long and descriptive.
-2. The tests cover all the code implementation.
-You can check it with **Codecov**.
+- Assign long and descriptive names to tests.
+- Use the `Codecov <codecov_>`_ tool to ensure all implemented code is tested.
-3. The tests should return the same result each time.
+- Check that tests return the same results each time.
-4. The tests are independent.
+- Verify that tests are independent.
-5. Each test verifies only one part of the code at a time.
+- Write tests that verify only one part of the code at a time.
-6. The tests should be as short and fast as possible.
+- Make tests as short and fast as possible.

 `What makes a good unit test <article_good_unit_test_>`_ is an exhaustive list of tips for creating good unit tests.

-Since the majority of PyMAPDL tests imply server connection, most of the test are integration tests and they require a running instance of MAPDL.
-If your test requires a running MAPDL instance, PyMAPDL library provides the `mapdl <mapdl_fixture_>`_ fixture which you can use as the following in your function signature.
-It will be executed upstream each test and not within all tests.
+Most PyMAPDL tests require a connection to a running instance of MAPDL, which makes them integration tests.
+If your test requires a running MAPDL instance, you can use the PyMAPDL `mapdl <mapdl_fixture_>`_ method in your function signature.
+It will be executed upstream of each test and not within all tests.

 .. code:: python

-   def test_my_new_feature(mapdl):  # just pass the 'mapdl' fixture as an argument.
+   def test_my_new_feature(mapdl):  # pass the 'mapdl' fixture as an argument.

        mapdl.prep7()
        # .... more code